(Updated 21. September 2022)

 - Ethereum and Bitcoin share some features that have been modified in the Ethereum blockchain prior to implementation.
 Ethereum also has a strategy (shared by BitTorrent) of having a decentralized OS for the sole reason of creating DApps.

-- Ethereum exists as a system that gives all of its user’s total control over their data while also developing and running various applications on its blockchain.
-Ether exists to power these applications.
-But it also means that as more people turn to use Ethereum, higher fees would be incurred.
+- Ethereum exists as a system that gives all of its users total control over their data while also developing and running various applications on its blockchain.
+Ether (ETH) exists to power these applications.

 Future Performance of Theta and Ethereum